 For Home Life

-- Use as a heating pad!
+42. Use as a heating pad.
 Fill it with rice and stick it in the oven or microwave.
 Great for cramps or after the gym.

-- Organize art supplies—keep clay or paint from drying out, corral small tools, markers, brushes, pencils and erasers.
+46. Organize arts and crafts supplies—keep clay or paint from drying out, corral small tools, markers, brushes, pencils, and erasers.